sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 {{< highlight "Windows" >}}
 # Download the Sensu agent for Windows amd64
-Invoke-WebRequest https://s3-us-west-2.amazonaws.com/sensu.io/sensu-go/5.11.0/sensu-go-agent_5.11.0.4171_en-US.x64.msi  -OutFile "$env:userprofile\sensu-go-agent_5.11.0.4171_en-US.x64.msi"
+Invoke-WebRequest https://s3-us-west-2.amazonaws.com/sensu.io/sensu-go/5.11.1/sensu-go-agent_5.11.1.5015_en-US.x64.msi  -OutFile "$env:userprofile\sensu-go-agent_5.11.1.5015_en-US.x64.msi"
 # Or for Windows 386
-Invoke-WebRequest https://s3-us-west-2.amazonaws.com/sensu.io/sensu-go/5.11.0/sensu-go-agent_5.11.0_2380_en-US.x86.msi  -OutFile "$env:userprofile\sensu-go-agent_5.11.0.4171_en-US.x86.msi"
+Invoke-WebRequest https://s3-us-west-2.amazonaws.com/sensu.io/sensu-go/5.11.1/sensu-go-agent_5.11.1_2380_en-US.x86.msi  -OutFile "$env:userprofile\sensu-go-agent_5.11.1.5015_en-US.x86.msi"

 # Install the Sensu agent
-msiexec.exe /i $env:userprofile\sensu-go-agent_5.11.0.4171_en-US.x64.msi /qn
+msiexec.exe /i $env:userprofile\sensu-go-agent_5.11.1.5015_en-US.x64.msi /qn
 {{< /highlight >}}

 {{< /language-toggle >}}

 ##### 2. Configure and start {#agent-start}

-You can configure the Sensu agent using `sensu-agent start` flags or an /etc/sensu/agent.yml file, the former taking precedence.
+You can configure the Sensu agent using `sensu-agent start` flags or an `/etc/sensu/agent.yml` file, the former taking precedence.
 At a minimum, the Sensu agent requires the `--backend-url` flag, but here are some other useful configs and templates.

 {{< language-toggle >}}

 {{< highlight Docker >}}
-# If you are running the agent locally on the same system as the Sensu backend, add `--link sensu-backend` to your Docker arguments and change the backend URL to `--backend-url ws://sensu-backend:8081`.
+# If you are running the agent locally on the same system as the Sensu backend,
+# add `--link sensu-backend` to your Docker arguments and change the backend
+# URL to `--backend-url ws://sensu-backend:8081`.

+# Starts an agent with the system subscription
 docker run -v /var/lib/sensu:/var/lib/sensu -d \
 --name sensu-agent sensu/sensu:latest \
-sensu-agent start --backend-url ws://sensu.yourdomain.com:8081 \
---subscriptions webserver,system --cache-dir /var/lib/sensu
+sensu-agent start --backend-url ws://sensu.yourdomain.com:8081 --log-level debug --subscriptions system --api-host 0.0.0.0 --cache-dir /var/lib/sensu
 {{< /highlight >}}

 {{< highlight "Docker Compose" >}}
+# Starts an agent with the system subscription
 ---
 version: "3"
 services: